onetapbeyond/lambda-spark-executor/README.md

 ### SAMBA Motivation

-Within traditional Spark deployments task operations are executed using fixed compute resources on worker nodes within the Spark cluster.
-With SAMBA, application developers can delegate selected task operations to execute using on-demand AWS Lambda compute infrastructure in the cloud.
+Within traditional Spark deployments RDD tasks are executed using fixed compute resources on worker nodes within the Spark cluster.
+With SAMBA, application developers can delegate selected RDD tasks to execute using on-demand AWS Lambda compute infrastructure in the cloud.

 More generally, SAMBA also provides a simple yet powerful mechanism for Spark